Eigenvalues of random graphs with cycles: Discussion

 \section{Discussion}

-In this paper we have argued that the structure of a graph can reveal information about its spectra, and shown two examples of families of matrices where their eigenvalue distribution is defined by their cyclic structures.
+In this paper we have argued that the structure of a graph can reveal information about its spectra by counting cycles, and shown two examples of families of matrices where some properties of their eigenvalue distribution can be studied using this relationship.
 Although we restricted our examples to simple graphs, we are confident that our framework can be applied to more complicated weight distributions and more complex structural features.

-We believe that the results presented here have broad implications: Cycles are easy to understand and quantify, eigenvalues are better suited to study a systems' stability and dynamics.
-By establishing a link between both, we give researchers interested in complex networks a way to combine the strengths of both approaches.
-We also uncovered startling eigenvalue distributions for two families of random graphs, which might be interesting for theoretical researchers working on spectral random matrix theory.
+We believe that the results presented here are easily translated into complex systems setting: Cycles are easy to understand and quantify, eigenvalues are better suited to study a systems' stability and dynamics.
+By establishing a link between both, we provide a better insight into the relationship between both cases.
+Furthermore, we also showed two beautiful families of eigenvalue distributions, hopefully making random matrix theory more attractive by sheer aesthetics.